appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/sendgrid.md

         <dd>Add the username `apikey` for accessing the SMTP service provider.
 This is the actual string "apikey" and not the value of the API key that is created.
 This is only needed when the Transport Layer Security protocol is turned on.</dd>
         <br/>
         <dt><b>SMTP password</b></dt>
-        <dd>Add the API Key you created in [Configure SendGrid to use SMTP Relay](#configure-sendgrid-to-use-smtp-relay).
+        <dd>Add the API Key you created in <a href="#configure-sendgrid-to-use-smtp-relay">Configure SendGrid to use SMTP Relay</a>.
 This is only needed when the Transport Layer Security protocol is turned on.</dd>
     </dl>

 5. Click the **SEND TEST EMAIL** button to verify the configuration.
 A toast message appears at the top of the page, indicating the success or failure of the test.
 Additionally, a test email is sent to your inbox on successful verification.